tdulcet/Tables-and-Graphs-CLI/README.md

 Copyright © 2023 Teal Dulcet

 These command-line tools use my C++ [Table and Graph libraries](https://github.com/tdulcet/Table-and-Graph-Libs), which use [box-drawing](https://en.wikipedia.org/wiki/Box-drawing_character#Unicode), [Braille](https://en.wikipedia.org/wiki/Braille_Patterns), [fraction](https://en.wikipedia.org/wiki/Number_Forms) and other Unicode characters and [terminal colors and formatting](https://misc.flogisoft.com/bash/tip_colors_and_formatting) to output tables and graphs/plots to the console.
+The table tool is designed to extend the existing `-t/--table` options of column command from [util-linux](https://en.wikipedia.org/wiki/Util-linux) with much more functionality.

 ❤️ Please visit [tealdulcet.com](https://www.tealdulcet.com/) to support these programs and my other software development.